dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 Invoke-WebRequest -Uri "https://raw.githubusercontent.com/dominikduennebacke/Sync-NestedAdGroupMember/main/Sync-NestedAdGroupMember.ps1" -OutFile "Sync-NestedAdGroupMember.ps1"
 ```
 And run it.
 Make sure you comply with the [requirements](https://github.com/dominikduennebacke/Sync-NestedAdGroupMember#REQUIREMENTS) when doing so.
+> :warning: **Warning**
+> As with any script from the internet, use them at your own risk and inspect the source code before running them.
 ```powershell
 ./Sync-NestedAdGroupMember.ps1 -VERBOSE
 ```